mukhlis-mah/karstolution/README.md

 # Karstolution
 The First Speleothem δ18O Model Integrating Karst Hydrological and In-Cave Fractionation Processes.
 Coupling of existing KarstFor (Bradley et al., 2010) and ISOLTUION (Deininger et al., 2012) models.
-Manuscript to be submitted to GCA.
+A manuscript presenting Karstolution and with a case-study of Golgotha Cave is under review in GCA.
-A Windows executable GUI has also been created and will freely be available...
+A Windows executable GUI has also been created to allow easy use of the model.
+This is downloadable from www.connectedwaters.edu.au/karstolution.
+The wxpython code is also available in this GitHub despoitory.
+See below.
 This python code is to allow furhter customisation of the Karstolution model, improvements and allow more advanced model runs such as customisable plotting and batch runs.

 # Conceptual Figure